SpineEventEngine/SpineEventEngine.github.io/docs/introduction/concepts.md

 When an Aggregate is loaded, the `AggregateStorage` reads events backwards until encounters a snapshot.
 Then the snapshot is applied to the Aggregate, and trailing events are played to get the current state.

+## Services

+Services are used by a client application for sending requests to the backend.

+### Command Service

+The Command Service accepts a command from a client-side application and redirects it to the [Bounded Context](#bounded-context) to which this command belongs.
+This means that there is a context in which there is a [handler](#command-handler) for this command.
+Otherwise, the command is not [acknowledged](#acknowledgement).

+### Query Service

+Query Service returns data to the client applications in response to a query.
+The query is a request for the following:
+* state of one or more aggregates or their fragments;
+* one or more projection states or their fragments.
+* one or more process manager states or their fragments.

+### Subscription Service

+Subscription Service allows to subscribe to something happening inside a Bounded Context.

+There are two options for subscription:
+* receive changes of an Entity state for Projections, Process Managers and Aggregates;
+* be notified of domain Events.

+## Architectural

+### Bounded Context

+Bounded Context is an autonomous component with its own domain model and its own Ubiquitous Language.Systems usually have multiple Bounded Contexts.

+For example, `Orders`, `UserManagement`, `Shipping` as examples of the contexts of an online retail system.

+### Command Bus

+Command Bus is message broker responsible for routing the command to its handler.
+Unlike a [Command Handler](#command-handler), it does not modify the application business model or produces events.

+There can be only one handler per command type registered in the Command Bus.

+### Command Store

+Command Store keeps the history of all the commands of the application and statuses of their execution.

+### Event Bus

+Event Bus dispatches events to entities that are [subscribed](#event-subscriber) to these events or [react](#event-reactor) on them.

+### Event Store

+Event Store keeps all the events of the application in the chronological order, which also called Event Stream.
+This is the main “database” of the Bounded Context.

+New projections are built by passing the event stream “through” them.

+### Integration Event

+Integration Events are [events](#event) used to communicate between different Bounded Contexts.

+In Spine, every domain Event may become an Integration Event, if it is emitted by the given Bounded Context and consumed by another Bounded Contexts.

+### Aggregate Mirror

+In Spine, Aggregate Mirror contains the latest state of an Aggregate.
+It “reflects” how it “looks” at the time of the last update.

+### Stand

+In Spine, Stand is a read-side API façade of a BoundedContext.

+### System Context

+System Context orchestrates the internal Spine framework entities that serve the goal of monitoring, auditing, and debugging of domain-specific entities of the enclosing Bounded Context.
+Users of the framework do not interact with this component.